AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 As we've seen before, we can have multiple calls to :ada:`Free (I)`.
 However, the call to :ada:`Free (I_2)` is bad because :ada:`I_2` is not null.
 In fact, it is a dangling reference |mdash| i.e. :ada:`I_2` points to an object that doesn't exist anymore.
-Also, the previous call to :ada:`Free (I)` will try to reclaim the storage that was allocated for the object that :ada:`I` originally referred to.
+Also, the first call to :ada:`Free (I)` will try to reclaim the storage that was allocated for the object that :ada:`I` originally referred to.
 The call to :ada:`Free (I_2)` then fails in an undefined manner.